-Popular Culture as Social Practice: Producing Pleasures, Styles, Identities
+Popular Culture as Social Practice: Fandoms, Subcultures and the Rest of Us

 The aim of this course is to investigate the relationship between the consumption of popular cultural products (objects, images, discourses) and social life in Japan, based mostly on perspectives from cultural anthropology and cultural studies.
 The primary focus will be on fandoms, subcultures and identities structured through contemporary consumption practices.